chakratechgeek/stats_for_ds/README.md

 14. **Confidence Intervals:** These provide a range within which the true value of the coefficient is expected to fall with a certain level of confidence (usually 95%).

+15. **Omnibus**:  The Omnibus test is a combined test for skewness and kurtosis.
+It tests the null hypothesis that the residuals (errors) of the model are normally distributed.
+Specifically, it combines the skewness and kurtosis of the residuals into a single test statistic.
+    - **Null Hypothesis (H₀)**: The residuals are normally distributed (i.e., the skewness and kurtosis are both zero).
+    - **Interpretation**:
+         - A significant Omnibus test (typically indicated by a low p-value, such as < 0.05) suggests that the residuals do not follow a normal distribution.
+17. **Prob Omnibus**: This is the p-value associated with the Omnibus test.
+It tells you the probability of observing the test statistic under the null hypothesis that the residuals are normally distributed.
+    - **Interpretation**:
+         - A p-value of 0.000 indicates that there is virtually no chance that the residuals are normally distributed.
+This suggests that the model's residuals deviate significantly from normality, which can be a concern in regression analysis because one of the assumptions of linear regression is that the residuals should be normally distributed.
+    - **Omnibus Statistic**: A higher value of the Omnibus statistic indicates a greater deviation from normality.
+    - **p-value (Prob(Omnibus))**: The p-value associated with the Omnibus test tells you the probability of observing the test statistic under the null hypothesis.
+    - **Ideal Values for the Omnibus Test**:
+         - **Omnibus Statistic**:
+            - **Near Zero**: Ideally, you want the Omnibus test statistic to be close to zero, which would indicate that the skewness and kurtosis of the residuals are close to what is expected under a normal   distribution.
+This suggests that the residuals are approximately normally distributed.
+         - **Prob(Omnibus) (p-value)**:
+            - **High p-value (> 0.05)**: A high p-value (typically above 0.05) suggests that the residuals are not significantly different from a normal distribution.
+This means you fail to reject the null hypothesis, indicating that the residuals likely follow a normal distribution.
+18. **Skewness**: Skewness measures the asymmetry of the distribution of residuals.
+    - **Skewness = 0**: Indicates a perfectly symmetrical distribution.
+    - **Positive Skew (> 0)**: Indicates that the right tail (larger values) of the distribution is longer or fatter than the left tail, meaning there are more extreme positive residuals.
+    - **Negative Skew (< 0)**: Indicates that the left tail (smaller values) is longer or fatter than the right tail, meaning there are more extreme negative residuals.

+     **Action**:
+      - If the skewness is causing issues in model performance or interpretation, you might consider transformations (e.g., logarithmic transformation) of the dependent variable to reduce skewness.
+      - If the skewness is mild (like in this case), it may not require immediate action, but it’s something to keep in mind, especially if other diagnostics suggest model issues.

+19. **Kurtosis**: Kurtosis measures the "tailedness" of the distribution, indicating the presence of outliers.
+    - **Kurtosis = 3**: Indicates a normal distribution with medium tails (mesokurtic).
+    - **Kurtosis > 3**: Indicates heavier tails than a normal distribution (leptokurtic), meaning more outliers.
+    - **Kurtosis < 3**: Indicates lighter tails than a normal distribution (platykurtic), meaning fewer outliers.

+    **Action**:
+    - No immediate action is typically required when kurtosis is slightly below 3.
+However, it’s important to continue monitoring other diagnostics to ensure that the overall model fit is adequate.
+20. **Durbin-Watson**: The Durbin-Watson (DW) statistic is a test statistic used in regression analysis to detect the presence of autocorrelation (specifically, first-order autocorrelation) in the residuals (errors) of the model.
+    **What is Autocorrelation?**

+    - **Autocorrelation**: Autocorrelation occurs when the residuals (errors) from a regression model are not independent of each other.
+In simpler terms, it means that the value of the residual at one time point is correlated with the value of the residual at another time point.
+    - **First-Order Autocorrelation**: This specifically refers to the correlation between consecutive residuals.
+    - **Durbin-Watson ≈ 2**: No autocorrelation (the residuals are independent).
+    - **Durbin-Wtson < 2**: Positive autocorrelation (the residuals are positively correlated).
+    - **Durbin-Watson > 2**: Negative autocorrelation (the residuals are negatively correlated).

+    **When to Take Action**:

+      - **Durbin-Watson < 1.5**: Indicates potential positive autocorrelation, which may require further investigation or adjustment, such as using time-series models or adding lagged variables.
+      - **Durbin-Watson > 2.5**: Indicates potential negative autocorrelation, which might also require investigation, although it's generally less problematic than positive autocorrelation.

+21. **Jarque-Bera (JB) Test**: is a statistical test that is used to determine whether the residuals (errors) of a regression model are normally distributed.
+It specifically assesses the skewness and kurtosis of the residuals to see if they deviate from what is expected under a normal distribution.
+    - **Null Hypothesis (H₀)**: The residuals are normally distributed (skewness = 0, kurtosis = 3).
+    - **JB Statistic**: The larger the JB statistic, the greater the deviation from normality.
+         - **High JB Statistic**: Suggests significant deviation from normality.
+         - **Low JB Statistic**: Suggests that the residuals are closer to a normal distribution.

+22. **p-value (Prob(JB))**: The p-value associated with the JB statistic indicates the probability that the residuals are normally distributed.
+    - **High p-value (> 0.05)**: Fail to reject the null hypothesis; the residuals are likely normally distributed.
+    - **Low p-value (< 0.05)**: Reject the null hypothesis; the residuals are not normally distributed.

+**The Omnibus test is a more general test that evaluates overall normality, while the Jarque-Bera test focuses more specifically on matching the skewness and kurtosis of residuals to those of a normal distribution.**

+23. **Condition Number (Cond.
+No.)**: The Condition Number (often abbreviated as Cond.
+No.) is a diagnostic measure used in regression analysis to assess the sensitivity of the model's predictions to changes in the input data.
+It is particularly useful for detecting multicollinearity, which occurs when two or more independent variables in the model are highly correlated.
+24.
+    **What It Represents**:
+      - The Condition Number is a ratio that measures the sensitivity of the output of a model to small changes in the input.
+In regression, it specifically relates to how much the solution (i.e., the regression coefficients) can change in response to changes in the independent variables.
+      - **High Condition Number**: Indicates potential multicollinearity, where small changes in the input data can lead to large changes in the model coefficients.
+This makes the model unstable and less reliable.
+      - **Low Condition Number**: Suggests that the model is stable, and the independent variables are not highly correlated.
+      -
+    **Interpreting the Condition Number**:
+      - **Cond.
+No. < 30**: Generally indicates that there is little to no multicollinearity among the independent variables.
+The model is considered stable.
+      - **Cond.
+No. between 30 and 100**: Suggests moderate multicollinearity, which could lead to some instability in the coefficient estimates.
+      - **Cond.
+No. > 100**: Indicates strong multicollinearity, which could make the model coefficients unreliable and suggest that the independent variables are highly correlated.

+    **What to Do About High Condition Number**:
+    If the Condition Number is high (as in your case), here are some steps you can take to address potential multicollinearity:

+    - **Examine the Correlation Matrix**:
+         - Check the correlation matrix of the independent variables to identify pairs of variables that are highly correlated.
+         - Consider removing or combining highly correlated variables.

+    - **Variance Inflation Factor (VIF)**:
+         - Calculate the Variance Inflation Factor (VIF) for each independent variable.
+VIF values above 10 typically indicate high multicollinearity.
+         - Consider removing variables with high VIFs to reduce multicollinearity.

+    - **Principal Component Analysis (PCA)**:
+         - Apply Principal Component Analysis to reduce the dimensionality of the data, which can help to mitigate multicollinearity by creating new uncorrelated variables (principal components).

+    - **Regularization Techniques**:
+         - Consider using regularization methods like Ridge regression or Lasso regression, which can help reduce the impact of multicollinearity by shrinking the coefficients of correlated variables.

+    - **Drop Redundant Variables**:
+         - If certain variables are redundant or add little new information to the model, consider removing them to improve model stability.
+         -
 ### Example: Interpreting OLS Results with `statsmodels`

 Let's walk through an example using the `statsmodels` library.